codefellows/seattle-ops-cybersecurity-401d2/class-26/README.md

 #### Describe and Define

-- Lockheed Martin cyber kill chain framework
+- RCE
+- Powershell Empire
+- Mitigations against RCE threats
-- Intruder techniques
+- Invoke-PsExec
-- Threat actor types
+- PsExec

 #### Execute

-- Perform threat analysis
-- Map adversary TTPs to the Lockheed Martin Cyber Kill Chain framework
-- Compose a written case study with defensive recommendations based on a cyber incident
+- Analyze a data set and identify remote code execution commands
+- Reproduce an attack based on analysis of the incident's log files
+- Develop and test a script that protects a Windows system from this RCE technique

 ## Today's Outline